21.2. OpenVPN Settings¶

 - Additionally you can enable the option Additional User Auth. to have a two factor authentication (Certificate + User).
 The same conditions apply to the additional user authentication then a user only authentication below.

 - For the User authentication mode both sides need the same Certificate Authority and the client needs to add a Username and Password at the User Authentication setting.
 This user needs to exist as system user on the VT AIR where the OpenVPN server is running.
 The user also needs the User permission open vpn - OpenVPN User Login which can be assigned at System → User.
+Alternatively you can add the user to the Group OpenVPN Access.
+This will also give them the same user permission.

 - For the Shared Key authentication mode both sides need a shared key.
 When you create the OpenVPN server the VT AIR can generate a shared key automatically.
 This shared key needs just to be copied to the OpenVPN client.